ObjectModules/deploy/[Mapping]-Routines.md

 2. A Dotted line for exit point
 ```
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)
-The diagram as shown in _Figure 1_ has 4 elements.
+The diagram as shown in _Figure 1_ has four (4) elements.
 Each represent each element inside the mapping.
 We just need to put _what we need_ as a text above the box.

 Let's take a look into each mapping one by one.
 You may find that in our case this text can be each of the followings:
 * `Food`